Who is a Horticulture Producer?

 Consumer & Industry Services (Regulatory):

-- Producers must meet all state and local regulatory requirements to be eligible for cost share reimbursement.
+- Producers must meet all state and local regulatory requirements at time of application submission (June 1-7, 2015).

 - Applicants producing nursery stock, greenhouse plants, turfgrass, etc. must be licensed by the State of Tennessee.

-— Contact the Tennessee Department of Agriculture – Consumer and Industry Services (Regulatory) at 615-837-5137 for more
+— Contact the Tennessee Department of Agriculture – Consumer and Industry Services at 615-837-5137 for more

 information on required permits.